KiandaBPM/docs/content/docs/platform/administration/users.md

 To read more about how to create processes and forms go to [Application Designer](/docs/platform/application-designer/).

-To find out about other ways to get help and support, go to [Help](/docs/platform/administration/help).
+To find out about help and support, go to [Help](/docs/platform/administration/help).